lkhollman/CppND-Capstone-Snake-Game/README.md

 Maintains frame rate by measuring how much time operations take to complete; ensuring consistent game play.

-Speed of snake is increased each time a food item is eaten.
+Speed of snake and score are increased each time a food item is eaten.

 Checks if snake is alive before continuing.